On Continuity of Separately Convex Preferences and Correspondences: Continuity of Separately Convex Correspondences

-\ex{\nf Let $X=\Re^2$, $A=\Re^2\backslash \{x\in \Re^2|x_1=x_2, x\neq 0\}$ and $F: X\tra X$ be a correspondence defined as $F(X)=A$ for all $x\in X$.
+\ex{\nf Let $X=\Re^2$, $A=\Re^2\backslash \{x\in \Re^2|x_1=x_2, x\neq 0\}$ and $F: X\tra X$ be a correspondence defined as $F(x)=A$ for all $x\in X$.
 Clearly, $X$ satisfies property {\bf \ref{PrA}}.
 Notice that $F$ is not separately convex.
 The intersection of $A$ and any line parallel to a coordinate axis is either the real line or a union of two open intervals.
 Therefore, $F$ has separately open upper sections.
-However, it does not have an open graph since every open ball containing the origin in $\Re^4$ contains a point in the complement of the graph of $F$. } \exx
+However, it does not have linearly open upper sections, since the intersection of $A$ with the diagonal line is $\{0\}$, which is not open in that line.
+Moreover, it does not have an open graph since every open ball containing the origin in $\Re^4$ contains a point in the complement of the graph of $F$. } \exx